Is It Safe to Travel to Niger in 2026?

 Traveler Impact

-Solo travelers face extreme risks from violent crime and kidnapping, particularly in areas outside Niamey where military escorts are mandatory.
+Solo travelers face extreme risks from violent crime and kidnapping, particularly in areas outside of Niamey where military escorts are mandatory.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Niger.